diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 You could create stage views `schedoscope.example.osm.stage.Ways`, `schedoscope.example.osm.stage.WayNodes`, and `schedoscope.example.osm.stage.WayTags` that capture those files by reading them from the classpath.
 The tutorial class `schedoscope.example.osm.stage.Nodes` can serve as your template for how this can be done.

 You can implement a view `schedoscope.example.osm.processed.Ways` that comprises all information about ways.
-This view should have `schedoscope.example.osm.processed.Nodes` as well as the new stage views you created above as dependencies.
+This view should have `schedoscope.example.osm.processed.Nodes`, as well as, the new stage views you created above as dependencies.
 Establishing a monthly partitioning from `tstmp` would also be appropriate.
 You can use a Hive transformation that uses the brickhouse UDF `collect` to create a map of tags and an array of with all `node_id` which each way comprises.
-Take look at `Nodes` for a template of how to use `collect`.
+Take a look at `Nodes` for a template of how to use `collect`.

 When done, rebuild and restart Schedoscope: